naschorr/clipster/README.md

 - **boto_primary_key** - String - The primary key of your chosen table.

 ## Lastly...
-You should also take a look at my dedicated [clipster-clips repository](https://github.com/naschorr/clipster-clips).
-It's got a bunch of phrase files that can easily be put into your clips folder for even more customization.

 Tested on Windows 10, and Ubuntu 16.04.